Bachelor of Arts (Honours) in Creative Arts and Culture

 Students can select from a spectrum of Major Elective Courses, which accommodate Music, Visual Arts and address relevant issues concerning the arts in a variety of contexts and settings.
 These courses treat the arts as an expression of culture, and adopt an integrative and interdisciplinary approach, underpinned by the belief that arts relate closely to studies in other disciplines.

 The Regional Summer Institute (RSI) is a required component of the programme providing students a valuable opportunity to put into practice the research skills they have learnt to engage in a small-scale group project.
-It is a up to three-week intensive study programme to be held yearly in different parts of the world.
+It is a up to two-week intensive study programme to be held yearly in different parts of the world.
 In previous years, RSI was held in Montreal, Auckland, Barcelona, Berlin, Amsterdam, Croatia, Singapore and Taiwan.

 |Destination||Organisations and Cultural/Historical Sites that were visited|